These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T3C07 (B)

-What band is best suited to communicating via meteor scatter?
+What band is best suited for communicating via meteor scatter?

 B. 6 meters